Philosophy: Characterised by the belief that the parts of something are intimately interconnected and explicable only by reference to the whole

 The evolution of my own mixed views

 My own, personal views on certain Complimentary Therapies have overall done a pretty big U-turn on the surface of it, in the space of around just 1 to 2 years.
-By background I studied and trained medically for over half a decade, but dropped out a few years after my Bsc, having experienced the emotionally extended saga of feeling at conflict with both myself and where I found my feet in the environment.
+By background I studied and trained medically for over half a decade, but dropped out a few years after my Bsc, having experienced the emotionally extended saga of feeling at conflict with both myself and where I found my feet in the system.
 Like many others before me, I picked medicine because having done a bit of googling at the time, most ‘adulting’ looked lacklustre (half the jobs that are around now had not even been breathed into existence yet), I didn’t want a desk job, I was interested in health, I wanted something fulfilling, it seemed secure, made my parents (and even strangers) proud, I was 16 and not in a position to know what I really wanted from ‘the real world’ I knew little about, or what it needed of me.

 I chose both the sciences and the arts for further study at school, being interested in chemistry and biology along with english, modern languages, musical and creative hobbies and the philosophical component of the International Baccalaureate.
-The running joke at medical school was often that an emphasis is placed on desiring holistically ‘well rounded’ candidates, only so that they can proceed to snuff out those parts during your time there.
-It’s a cut throat and competitive environment, especially in a place like London and as someone who was quickly swept up into the fiercely ambitious atmosphere of it all, I quickly sidelined all my other interests in a move that I felt would be the only way for me to stay afloat, let alone get ahead.
+The running joke at medical school was often that an emphasis is placed on desiring holistically ‘well rounded’ candidates, only so that they can proceed to snuff out those parts of you during your time there.
+It’s a cut throat and competitive environment, especially in a place like London and as someone who was quickly swept up into the fiercely ambitious atmosphere of it all, I sidelined all my other interests in a move that I felt would be the only way for me to stay afloat, let alone get ahead.

 During my time on the course, alternative practices were almost always synonymous with cowboy practices, and one was to look down their nose upon them as nothing but ‘sham’ or ‘financial exploitation’.
 I still remember the emotional language used when doing data analysis on homeopathy and acupuncture, the latter of which is now offered on the NHS today.
 I came to feel that I had to pick a side on the us against them, health vs harm battle ground.
 Alternative practices went hand in hand with ‘preying on the worried well’, it was simply the ‘domain of bored housewives’ or a gross ‘exploitation of the terminally ill and desperate’.
 Coming from a family of well-meaning doctors that relay what they’re taught themselves, I grew up in a household of similar attitudes.